What is the function of fear and anxiety?

 How can fear make you feel?

-When you sense fear, a signal is sent to the thalamus, and then to the amygdala, in the brain.
+Fear sends a signal to the thalamus, and then to the amygdala, in the brain.
 Neurotransmitters are then released throughout the body.

 This causes physical responses including:

 - a faster heartbeat